-Lumbar spondylosis treatment: Do injections help when conservative care fails?
+Lumbar spondylosis treatment: Do injections work?

 Ross Hauser, MD

 Most of the patients that we see for problems of lumbar spondylosis are patients with a long history of conservative care for their back pain problem and they have now been advised to consider spinal surgery.
 These patients have a pretty common thread in their medical histories.
 It sounds something like this:

 The patient had been suffering from low back pain, on and off, sometimes acute, mostly chronic.
 At some point, they could no longer manage this pain on their own with over-the-counter medications and stretching or yoga exercises that they found on YouTube.
 (Please see our article Why physical therapy and yoga did not help your low back pain for some possible answers to why they did not help you.)
 So they made an appointment with their general practitioner who prescribed stronger medications and a referral to a low back pain specialist.
 The specialist, following x-rays, MRIs, and examination diagnosed them with lumbar spondylosis (age-related wear and tear of the spine) and suggested a conservative care treatment of therapy, rest, varying medications, perhaps chiropractic in order to see if you respond well enough that surgery would not be needed.

 For some people, this conservative care regimen works very well, their back pain alleviates or becomes more manageable.
 However, for some, typically the patients we see, for whom the conservative care provided little or no relief, or, the conservative care treatments worked well at first but the back pain has returned, they may be facing a recommendation to surgery.
 A patient will often tell us this type of story.

 As the pain developed and became less manageable I learned that I had now progressed to Grade II spondylolisthesis